Last updated: June 30, 2020

 |Capnography||Monitor carbon dioxide (CO2) levels in the respiratory gasses continuously.|

 Dantrolene, a skeletal muscle relaxant specifically developed for the treatment of MH, is the backbone of the treatment regimen.
-Administration is every 6–8 hours for 24–72 hours after the initial episode.
+The administration is every 6–8 hours for 24–72 hours after the initial episode.
 The dose is 1 mg/kg.
-The standard dose is based on an adult that weights 70 kg; thirty-six 20 mg vials of dantrolene will be needed to stabilize the patient.
-Rarely does the total required dosage exceed 10 mg/kg.
+The standard dose is based on an adult that weighs 70 kg; thirty-six 20 mg vials of dantrolene will be needed to stabilize the patient.
+Rarely does the total required dosage exceed 10 mg/kg?
 A common complication of dantrolene is phlebitis; therefore, it is recommended that it be given via a central line (Butterworth, 2013).

 To reduce the time needed to implement a definitive treatment, it is recommended that each operating room, outpatient surgery center, and physician office where surgical procedures are performed have a cart dedicated to MH (MHAUS, n.d.).